Leonard Thompson - Silk Artist

 The Watercolour Gallery contains watercolours of favourite places I have visited.

-Experimental Gallery One shows the development of my silk painting technique using wet threads.
+Experimental Techniques One shows the development of my silk painting technique using wet threads.

-Experimental Gallery Two contains images of new silk paintings techniques I have developed.
+Experimental Techniques Two contains images of new silk paintings techniques I have developed.

-Experimental Gallery Three contains images of new silk paintings techniques I have developed using stencils.
+Experimental Techniques Three contains images of new silk paintings techniques I have developed using stencils.

-The Practical Notes explains The "Hidden" Gutta Line Technique, Some Aspects of Design, Help with Backgrounds and How to make a stand for small framed paintings or greetings cards.
+The Practical Notes explain the use of clear water-soluble gutta and The "Hidden" Gutta Line Technique, How to make a silk covered box, How to make Silk Covered Booklets, Some Aspects of Design, Help with Backgrounds and How to make a stand for small framed paintings or greetings cards.

-My Visitors' Book enables you to comment on my website and my work.
+My Visitors' Book encourages you to comment on my website and my work.

 On the Question Page I answer the questions I am most frequently asked about silk painting.